 Juneberry is widely adapted and extremely winter hardy.
 It is native to states from Maine to Iowa and south to northern Florida and Louisiana.
 Down Serviceberry is native to the Piedmont woods of Georgia.
 Other species are found as far north as Canada and as far west as the Great Plains.
 Prairie Indians mixed the fruit with buffalo meat and fat to make pemmican, their major winter food staple.

 Juneberry is valued as an ornamental shrub and is commonly available.
-It forms multi-stemmed large shrubs or small trees that are usually 15 to 25 feet tall; they may grow to 40 feet under ideal conditions.
+It forms multi-stemmed large shrubs or small trees that are usually 15 to 25 ft tall; they may grow to 40 ft under ideal conditions.
 The plant suckers form a bush-type growth if suckers remain.
 Small white flowers appear in mid- to late April during leaf development.
 In the fall, the foliage is highly colored, ranging from yellow to orange to rusty red.

-Fruit are berry-like pomes, ranging in size from that of a pea to 1/3 inch in diameter.
+Fruit are berry-like pomes, ranging in size from that of a pea to 1/3 in. in diameter.
 The fruit of the Downy Serviceberry (A. arborea) is round; it is green, changing to red and to purplish-black upon maturity.
 The fruit ripens in June and is slightly sweet and juicy, with a mild flavor that has been compared to a combination of blueberry and cranberry.
 Birds are very fond of the berries.

 Juneberry seems to thrive on a wide range of soil types, but it prefers a moist, well-drained acid soil.
 It will tolerate full sun or partial shade.
 It is susceptible to various pests including rust, powdery mildews and fruit rot as well as leaf miner, borers, pear leaf blister mite, pear slug sawfly and willow scruffy scale.